What is Vibe Coding?

 - Replit— Cloud IDE with AI Agent.
 Generates, deploys, and hosts — all in one platform.

 - Lovable— Describe your app, get a production-ready frontend.
-Connects to Supabase for backends.
+The Lovable API connects to Supabase and external APIs like YepAPI.

 - v0— Vercel's generative UI tool.
 Describe a component, get production React code.